 So I’ve had my Tesla Model S electric sedan for 18 months now, and driven it a modest 11,300 kilometres to date.
 I suppose it is time to report in on my experiences so far.
 I will mainly discuss the Total Cost of Ownership (TCO).
 Although not the most exciting topic, TCO is on everyone’s mind when they see someone such as myself driving a “luxury” car, EV or not.

 First off, I have to say, the Model S is the nicest car to drive I have ever owned.
 It is fast, comfortable, predictable, and is very inexpensive to run.
-Not that saving gas money is a motivation to buy such an expensive car, but the cost of electricity to run the vehicle comes in at about 4 cents/km, whereas my previous Honda Accord cost about 18 cents/km!
+Not that saving gasoline costs is a motivation to buy such an expensive car, but the cost of electricity to run the vehicle comes in at about 4 cents/km, whereas my previous Honda Accord cost about 18 cents/km!
 If I was commuting, the running cost would be a more important consideration, but I’m retired, so my use is mainly running errands around town with the odd modest road trip thrown in once in awhile.

 Driving personal vehicles is the biggest single source of carbon emissions in the developed parts of the world.
 By driving a purely electric vehicle and using hydro-generated electricity to power it, I have halved my personal carbon emissions!